 Āma in the rest of the body weakens us and reduces tissue nutrition

-Āma can enter the rest of the body by passing through the GI tract membranes.
+Āma can also spread to be involved in bodily tissue formation, where it can cause further problems.
 It can also occur if the deeper metabolic processes (elemental-fires or tissue-fires) aren’t working well.

 From there, āma can go on to cause many other diseases.
 It is the number 1 cause of disease in the body.
 The nature of the disease will vary depending on where the āma gets lodged (often at an inherently week part or tissue of the body) and with which doshas it combines.

 Āma at a deep tissue / cellular level can be very serious